rogelio-lopez/Go-Todo/README.md

  ```
  ./godo add -i Very important task to do
  ```
-- To delete a task:
+- To delete first task:
  ```
  ./godo del
  ```